-(couch potato), who would love nothing better than to be a lap dog, even though their size often prevents it.
+The English Bulldog is a medium-sized, muscular dog, who would love nothing better than to be a lap dog, even though their size often prevents it (but they'll still try!).
 This popular breed was developed in the British Isles and got the “bull” prefix from its association with bull baiting.

 The English Bulldog today has a gentle disposition and is capable of forming strong bonds with families and children.
 Because they are prone to obesity, exercise is recommended to maintain a healthy weight.
 Their coat does not need to be trimmed, but English Bulldogs generally require more baths than the average breed.

 Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
-Which means if your Bully inherits more than just his mother’s good looks, you’re covered
+Which means if your Bully inherits more than just his mother’s good looks, you’re covered.